Is there a reason why leasehold purchase conveyancing in Leyton is more expensive?

 Step one is to pick a lender such as Nationwide Building Society, Norwich and Peterborough Building Society or TSB then type in your location a common one being Leyton.
 Conveyancing organisations in Leyton and beyond will then be shown.

 Having checked my lease I have discovered that there are only Seventy years unexpired on my lease in Leyton.
 I need to extend my lease but my freeholder is absent.
 What are my options?

-If you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
-This will mean that your lease can be granted an extra 90 years by the magistrate.
-You will be obliged to prove that you have made all reasonable attempts to track down the landlord.
-On the whole a specialist may be useful to try and locate and to produce an expert document to be used as proof that the landlord is indeed missing.
-It is wise to seek advice from a property lawyer in relation to devolving into the landlord’s disappearance and the vesting order request to the County Court overseeing Leyton.
+If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for an order to dispense with the service of the initial notice.
+This will mean that your lease can be granted an extra 90 years by the Court.
+You will be obliged to demonstrate that you or your lawyers have used your best endeavours to track down the landlord.
+In some cases an enquiry agent should be useful to try and locate and to produce an expert document to be used as evidence that the landlord can not be located.
+It is wise to seek advice from a conveyancer in relation to investigating the landlord’s disappearance and the vesting order request to the County Court overseeing Leyton.